Itineraries

 Although there are no hotels on the lake, there are plenty of homes, cottages, and other spaces available to book through Airbnb, VRBO and Booking.com.

-Have your own recreational vehicle.
+Have your own recreational vehicle?
 Make a plan at Wateree Lake RV Park & Camping.
-Sites for RV’s are available for nightly, weekly, or monthly basis.
-Plus they have 16 boat slips and a small Breakfast Cafe.
+Sites for RV’s are available for nightly, weekly, or monthly basis, and amenities include playground areas for the kids, a dog park for the fur babies, a laundry center and boathouse, and a private marina.

-For fun lake- front dining, music and more be sure to visit The Beavers Den at Beaver Creek Bar and Grille.
+For fun lake-front dining, music and more, be sure to visit The Beavers Den at Beaver Creek Bar and Grille.
 The Beavers pride themselves on the family friendly atmosphere, food and music.
-Best place to gather on the weekend as you anchor up to float and enjoy the absolutely top music talent the feature every weekend.
-For more nearby eats try River Deck Store and Grill with THE best burgers you’ll find anywhere.
+Best place to gather on the weekend as you anchor up to float and enjoy karaoke most Thursdays and local musical talent just about every weekend.
+For more nearby eats try River Deck Store and Grill with the best burgers you’ll find anywhere.

 Option 3 – Explore Camden’s Blue Water Trail

 Public boat landings can be found in various places, including south of the Lake Wateree Dam at the end of Tail Race Road in Lugoff and at the US 1/ 601 bridge connecting Camden and Lugoff.
-Public access to non-motorized boats can be found in Lugoff at the Wateree River Veterans Park This 35-acre riverfront park in Lugoff with a 2,112-foot long, eight-feet wide walking trail and floating kayak launch is a great put in or take out.
+Public access to non-motorized boats can be found in Lugoff at the Wateree River Veterans Park.
+This 35-acre riverfront park in Lugoff has a 2,112-foot long, eight-foot wide walking trail and a newly renovated boat the ramp facility complete with new paved parking, two concrete launch points, and a floating dock.

 Option 4 – Hit The Trails